 The most important thing for you is that you believe in the service that you provide and that you’re confident that you can help them.

 If you do not believe you can help them solve their problem, neither will they.

 Some people are good at lying and pretending that the product is good but a lot of times it is comfortable to sense that even the salesman does not believe in the product.

-This is a service that helps change individuals lives in multiple areas.
+This is a service that helps change individuals’ lives in multiple areas.
 It makes them healthier, makes them look better, makes them more confident and even has various mental health benefits.

 It also helps individuals strive for goals in other areas of their lives once they start to see progress from exercising.

-Just think about it this way, your potential clients might be spending hundreds of dollars each month on fast food, alcohol, and cigarettes.
+Just think about it this way; your potential clients might be spending hundreds of dollars each month on fast food, alcohol, and cigarettes.

 Imagine how much better their lives would be if they use that money for personal training sessions instead!